 The lower court granted summary judgment for the defendants.
 The plaintiff argued that the court had ignored evidence of a defect.
 The appellate court reasoned that the plaintiff hadn’t shown the maintenance and inspection program was inadequate, and it complied with the pertinent codes.
 The plaintiff argued the medical center was vicariously liable for the elevator company’s negligent inspection.
 However, he hadn’t shown that the elevator company had independent knowledge of a problem or that the program to keep up the elevator was insufficient, so his vicarious liability argument lacked merit.

 The plaintiff also argued that the lower court should have given him a presumption of spoliation arising from the center’s violation of OCGA § 8-2-106.
 This law provides that an elevator involved in an accident is supposed to be removed from service after the accident and not repaired until inspected by a certified inspector for the enforcement authority.
 When a defendant doesn’t comply with this rule, the court is supposed to presume the evidence would have favored the plaintiff.
 In this case, however, the appellate court reasoned that there was no self-contradiction or factual issue left open from which a presumption related to spoliation could be made.

 For these and other reasons, the ruling was affirmed.

-The Atlanta premises liability attorneys at Christopher Simon Attorney at Law have many years of experience with a wide variety of negligence actions, and they are ready to help you assess and bring a potential claim.
+The Georgia escalator injury attorneys at Christopher Simon Attorney at Law have many years of experience with a wide variety of negligence actions, and they are ready to help you assess and bring a potential claim.
 If you’ve recently been injured on another party’s property and believe it may be a result of negligence, feel free to contact us and arrange a complimentary case evaluation.